Queensland is a huge state and our state schools are (almost) everywhere.

 Roughly 37% of our schools are in major cities, with the rest in regional or remote communities.
 We offer

-a range of teaching environments from hospital schools to special schools and schools in
+a range of teaching environments, including hospital schools, special schools and schools in

-Indigenous communities.
-Almost half of our schools have less than 200 students.
+Aboriginal and Torres Strait Islander communities.
+Almost half of Queensland state schools have less than 200 students.

 Our state schools are clustered into seven regions each offering distinct benefits and experiences.
-Refer to the map below to familiarise yourself with the regional boundaries.
+Click on the map below to explore these regions.